Francesco Salata

 Francesco Salata (17 September 1876 – 10 March 1944) was a Dalmatian Italian senator, politician, journalist, historian and writer.
 Salata was an irredentist, although he had a more legalistic approach than other contemporaries, as well as being more liberal.
-He was panned and attacked by the fascists, although, after they took power, he was employed by the fascist government, and wrote books apologizing for the fascist politics.
-Very fond of his native Istria, Salata opposed what he saw as the slavicisation carried out by Croatian priests in Istria, the Kvarner and Dalmatia.
-He accused the Slovenian and Croatian clergy of carrying out the slavicisation of Istria and the Kvarner.
+He initially came into conflict with Mussolini's fascists, though he ultimately aligned himself with the regime, and was employed by the fascist government, writing books apologizing for the fascist politics.
+Celso Costantini described him as "a Fascist, but also a gentleman".
+Very fond of his native Dalmatia, Salata strenuously fought for Italy's annexation of its irredent lands, during and after World War I, participating in the negotiations that led to the Treaty of Rapallo.
 Salata upheld the idea that Dalmatia, Istria and the Kvarner were, historically, Italian lands.

+A radical by imperial standards but a moderate in post World War I Italy, Salata gradually endorsed Mussolini, becoming one of the Italian regime's most prominent ideologists by the late 1920s.
+His influence drastically declined in 1937, when Mussolini dismissed him from his role as intermediary between Italy and Austria in Vienna, and from his post as Italian Ambassador to Austria, recalling him to Italy.

-Among his best-known works are Guglielmo Oberdan secondo gli atti segreti del processo: carteggi diplomatici e altri documenti inediti (1924), republished in a reduced version as Oberdan in 1932, Il patto Mussolini: storia di un piano politico e di un negoziato diplomatico (1933), and Il nodo di Gibuti: storia diplomatica su documenti inediti (1939).
+One of the founding members of the Italian Encyclopedia, he wrote numerous history books, with the best-known being Guglielmo Oberdan secondo gli atti segreti del processo: carteggi diplomatici e altri documenti inediti (1924), republished in a reduced version titled Oberdan in 1932, Il patto Mussolini: storia di un piano politico e di un negoziato diplomatico (1933), and Il nodo di Gibuti: storia diplomatica su documenti inediti (1939).